BTI-US/BTI-Gitbook/usdbti-tokenomics/4-how-to-get-bti-tokens-early.md

 ## Seed Round Auction Purchase

-To attract active users and create a strong user base for the platform, while increasing market awareness of the BTI platform, we will be hosting a special seed round auction event before the official launch of insurance coverage.
-This event will provide exclusive opportunities for our early supporters to acquire $BTI tokens at a discounted price and experience our upcoming insurance coverage functionality in advance.
+To attract active users, build a strong user base, and enhance the market visibility of the BTI platform, we are about to hold a special seed round auction event before officially opening our insurance services.
+This event aims to provide our early supporters with an exclusive opportunity to purchase $BTI tokens at a favorable price and the chance to experience our upcoming insurance feature in advance.

+Besides promotion and market recognition purposes, this event also plays a key role in technical testing.
+Users who participate in the low-cost purchase event and gain access to the insurance feature will become our platform's beta testers.
+They will not only be the first to experience our innovative insurance service but will also provide us with valuable real data.
+This data is crucial for us; it will help ensure the effectiveness and reliability of our insurance feature, laying a solid foundation for the smooth launch and stable operation of the platform.

+Through this event, we look forward to working together with our early supporters to participate in the growth of the BTI platform.
+We aim to ensure that our services have been thoroughly tested and optimized before officially opening to the public, meeting the needs and expectations of our users.

 **Event Details**

 - Auction Item: $BTI tokens
-- Start Date: [specific date] January 16, 2024
+- Start Date: [specific date]
-- End Date: [specific date] January 16, 2024
+- End Date: [specific date]
 - Participation Requirements: Open to all users interested in the BTI platform

 **Auction Rules**

-1. Trading Opening Condition: The $BTI tokens obtained through auction purchase will be open for trading once the number of participants reaches **8000**.
+1. Trading Opening Condition: The $BTI tokens obtained through auction purchase will be open for trading once the number of participants reaches **10000**.
-2. Insurance Experience Eligibility: Users holding **1000 or more** $BTI tokens will qualify for the insurance coverage experience before its official launch.
+2. Insurance Experience Eligibility: Users holding * **or more** $BTI tokens will qualify for the insurance coverage experience before its official launch.
 3. Transaction Fee: Successful auction participants will be charged a **10%** transaction fee.

 **Ways to Participate**